-- XAPP258, FIFOs Using Virtex-II Block RAM - XAPP260, Using Virtex-II Block RAM for High Performance Read/Write CAMs
+- xapp258 "FIFOs Using Virtex-II Pro Block RAM" - xapp260 "Fast Read/Write CAM Solution"

 VHDL and Verilog templates are available for all single-port and dual-port primitives.
 The A and B numbers indicate the width of the ports.

 The following are single-port templates: